gp2112/arduino-rs232/README.md

-# arduino-rs232
+# Serial Communication in Arduino ~ RS-232

-This is a simple implementation of a serial comunication protocol, based on [RS-232](https://pt.wikipedia.org/wiki/RS-232), on Arduino, for Computer Networks subject.
+This is a simple implementation of a serial comunication protocol, based on [RS-232](https://pt.wikipedia.org/wiki/RS-232), on Arduino, for Computer Networks class.

 ### Group Members